kumaresan-subramani/anguular-scss/README.md

 # Scsschnage

-IN default, there is no styles applied when i add `dark-theme` class to body my required styles has to be get added
+IN default, styles dont get applied when i add `dark-theme` class to body my required styles has to be get added. this is my requirement

 css - https://github.com/kumaresan-subramani/anguular-scss/blob/master/src/app/app.component.scss#L11